Red Sea Urchin

-- Major food source is kelps, so is common in kelp forests
+- A major food source for this urchin is kelp, so is common in kelp forests.

-- In San Diego, main predators include spiny lobster & California sheephead; north of Pt.
-Conception main predator is the sea otter.
+- In San Diego, main predators of the red sea urchin include spiny lobster & California sheephead; north of Pt.
+Conception the main predator is the sea otter.

 - Sensitive to water temperature changes as well as low salinity.

-- In So.
-California, red sea urchins must have a minimum test diameter of 3.25” (8.2 cm)
+- In Southern California, red sea urchins must have a minimum test diameter of 3.25” (8.2 cm).

 Status of the fishery

-- LIttle sustainability concern for local stocks at current level of exploitation & productivity
+- There is little sustainability concern for local stocks at current level of exploitation & productivity.

-- Despite there being only 18 urchin divers in San Diego with an average age of over 50yr, no new dive permits can be issued at this time
+- Despite there being only 18 urchin divers in San Diego with an average age of over 50 years old, no new dive permits can be issued at this time.

 Potential ecosystem impacts

-- Minimal impacts when the management strategy considers: (a) amount of sea urchin relative to kelp biomass.
+- There are minimal impacts when the management strategy considers: (a) amount of sea urchin relative to kelp biomass.
 E.g., the local fishery may limit population booms that form sea urchin barrens, areas where all of the kelp has been eaten. (b) the harvest of only high quality (“fat”) sea urchins (≤50% of total), which leaves plenty behind to function in the ecosystem and “fatten up”.

 - In areas with limited rocky substrate, juvenile urchins may depend on the spines of larger, adult urchins for shelter so high harvest rates may affect sea urchin recruitment in these conditions.